joshuacnf/Probabilistic-Generating-Circuits/README.md

 Then we evaluate the stored SimplePGC models on the test sets via

-    ./eval_best.sh,
+    ./eval_best.sh

-which outputs the average test log-likelihoods for SimplePGC on each dataset.
+which outputs the average test log-likelihoods for SimplePGCs on each dataset.

-# Try your own data
+# Play with your own dataset
-To learn a SimplePGC over a custom dataset called `persona`, we first add it to the `data` folder.
+To learn a SimplePGC over a custom dataset called, for example, `persona`, we first add it to the `data` folder.
-Note that `persona` should be formated in the same way as other datasets from the benchmark: it should be a folder called `persona` containing three files `persona.train.data`, `persona.valid.data` and `persona.test.data`, representing the train, valid and test set, respectively; in the files, each line contains one binary sequence separated by comma.
+Note that `persona` should be formated in the same way as the other datasets from the benchmarks: it should be a folder called `persona` containing three files `persona.train.data`, `persona.valid.data` and `persona.test.data`, representing the train, valid and test set, respectively; in the files, each line contains one binary sequence separated by comma.